zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 ## Solution architecture

-After lawyers affirmed that Contoso Ltd. could legally store customer data in the cloud, Contoso created a strategy that capitalized on the capabilities of Microsoft Azure.
+After lawyers affirmed that Contoso, Ltd. could legally store customer data in the cloud, Contoso created a strategy that capitalized on the capabilities of Microsoft Azure.
 Below is a diagram of the solution architecture you will build in the lab.
 Please study this carefully, so you understand the whole of the solution as you are working on the various components.

 ![Architecture diagram of the preferred solution.
 Mobile and web apps connect APIs and Azure Functions Proxies, secured by Azure AD, with application secrets stored in Key Vault.
 Redis Cache is used to improve application performance, and data is stored in SQL Server and Azure Blob Storage.
 PowerApps and Flow are used to enable business users to build mobile and web (CRUD) applications.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image2.png "Solution architecture")